 HW2.
 Number and percent of participants who received information about reporting abuse, neglect, and exploitation.
-ODP reviews waiver participant records to ensure that participants have been provided information about reporting abuse, neglect and exploitation.
-If there was no documentation that the information was provided within the last 12 months, ODP will direct the SC to follow-up with the participant to provide the necessary information.
-The SC must record in the ISP Monitoring Tool that information about reporting abuse, neglect, and exploitation was shared and discussed with the participant and document the date follow-up occurred.
-Documentation of remediation actions is expected to occur and be submitted to ODP by the SCO within 30 days of notification.
+ODP reviews a sample of participant records to determine if participants/families have been provided information about reporting abuse, neglect and exploitation.
+If there was no documentation that the information was provided within the last 12 months, ODP will direct the SC to follow-up with the individual and his or her family to provide the necessary information.
+The SC will use the service plan Signature Form to document that information about reporting abuse, neglect, and exploitation was offered as well as to document the date follow-up occurred.
+Documentation of remediation actions is expected to be submitted to ODP by the SCO within 30 days of notification.